zhezhangsh/PAClindrome/README.md

 # Run the pipeline

-The only input to PAClindrome is a fasta file of PacBio subreads from one or multiple full reads.
-Format of subread name (the header line) must follow the PacBio convention ***>{movieName}/{holeNumber}/{qStart}_{qEnd}***, such as ***>m54215_191216_174243/4260227/0_12388***.
-An example input file can be found at [example/subread-ex.fasta](example/subread-ex.fasta), which can be used as a test input file for the pipeline.
+PAClindrome takes two input files: a config file and a fasta file of PacBio subreads from one or multiple full reads.
+Format of subread name (the header line) of the fasta file must follow the PacBio convention ***>{movieName}/{holeNumber}/{qStart}_{qEnd}***, such as ***>m54215_191216_174243/4260227/0_12388***.
+An example input file can be found at [example/subread-ex.fasta](example/subread-ex.fasta), which can be used as a test input file for the pipeline, and a template config file can be found at [script/config.txt](script/config.txt).

-First, copy the config file [script/config.txt](script/config.txt) to a location of your choice and edit it to specify the paths of the cloned repo, the fasta file, the directory for output files, and the required programs.
+First, copy the config file <b>script/config.txt</b> from your cloned repo to a location of your choice (e.g. the directory in which you'll run the pipeline) and edit it to specify the paths of the cloned repo, the fasta file, the directory for output files, and the required programs.
+Each path can be absolute or relative to the directory where you'll run the pipeline.

 ```
 # Lines to edit in the config file